one1lion/Hololens_Experimenting/README.md

 ### Entry: 2019-11-17.1

 I still have a lot to learn, and hope to continue learning.
 For now, I have completed the tutorial through the 3rd page.
 After checking it in to the first-tutorial branch, I created a pull request to merge it into master.
 I have seen that there can be automated tests that could be put in place at each stage (pushing to the branch, then merging with master), and am sure I will get this setup when the time comes.
 Just wanted to leave a note to remond myself.

+### Entry: 2019-11-17.2

+I completed through lesson 5, but couldn't quite get the touch sound to work on the Octa object.
+It feels like I'm missing a step.
+I added an Audio clip, but no audio file to it.
+THe rest of the instructions were easy to follow, but I'm confused on this one.
+I'll figure it out tomorrow.